-LASERS' board and actuary have consistently lowered the investment return assumption over the past few years, from 8.05% as of June 30, 2018 to 7.75% for the June 30, 2021 valuation, and reduced further to 7.60% for the development of the 2022-2023 fiscal year contribution.
+LASERS' board and actuary have consistently lowered the investment return assumption over the past few years, from 8.05% as of June 30, 2018 to 7.60% for the June 30, 2022 valuation.
 We commend LASERS for lowering its investment return assumption.